S3 method for class 'formula'

 #> setosa versicolor virginica pooled

-# visualize (what is done in the plot method)
+# visualize (this is what is done in the plot method)

 dets <- res$logDet